musibs/mastering-kubernetes/README.md

 # mastering-Kubernetes
-This public repository contains the artifacts to learn Kubernetes.
+This repository contains the artifacts to learn Kubernetes.

 That sounds like an excellent plan!
 You're aiming for both theoretical knowledge and hands-on practice with Kubernetes, using a Spring Boot (SB) application backed by a PostgreSQL database in a local Kind cluster.
 I'll take you step by step through everything, linking theory to practice using this application as an example.